induktio/thinker/Details.md

 1. Modify governor worker allocation to better take into account any psych-related issues and convert workers into specialists as needed.
 Worker tile selection is improved to emphasize high-yielding tiles such as boreholes.
 2. Governor is able to choose from multiple specialist types based on social engineering choices and various factors.
 The default specialist type chosen by the game has less emphasis on psych compared to the original version.
+3. Sometimes the base window population row would display superdrones even though they would be suppressed by psych-related effects.
+The patch removes superdrone icons from the main population row and uses regular worker/drone/talent icons if applicable, so any drones should not be displayed there if they are suppressed by psych effects.
+To check the superdrone status, open the psych sub window.
+4. Fix faction graphics bug that appears when Alpha Centauri.ini has a different set of faction filenames than the loaded scenario file.
+The patch will make sure the correct graphics set is loaded when opening the scenario.
+This bug only happened with scenario files, while regular save games were unaffected.
-3. Fix issue where attacking other satellites doesn't work in Orbital Attack View when smac_only is activated.
+5. Fix issue where attacking other satellites doesn't work in Orbital Attack View when smac_only is activated.
+6. Fix issue where TECHSHARE faction ability always skips the checks for infiltration conditions while smac_only mode is activated.
+Spying by probe team, pact, governor or Empath Guild is required.
+7. Fix visual bug where population icons in base window would randomly switch their type when clicking on them.
-4. Fix engine rendering issue where ocean fungus tiles displayed inconsistent graphics compared to the adjacent land fungus tiles.
+8. Fix engine rendering issue where ocean fungus tiles displayed inconsistent graphics compared to the adjacent land fungus tiles.
-5. Fix game showing redundant "rainfall patterns have been altered" messages when these events are caused by other factions.
+9. Fix game showing redundant "rainfall patterns have been altered" messages when these events are caused by other factions.
 This also removes excessive friction and treaty penalties when another faction alters rainfall patterns during terraforming.
-6. Fix a bug that occurs after the player does an artillery attack on unoccupied tile and then selects another unit to view combat odds and cancels the attack.
+10. Fix a bug that occurs after the player does an artillery attack on unoccupied tile and then selects another unit to view combat odds and cancels the attack.
 After this veh_attack_flags will not get properly cleared and the next bombardment on an unoccupied tile always results in the destruction of the bombarding unit.
-7. Disable legacy upkeep code in the game engine that might cause AI formers to be reassigned to nearby bases that are owned by other factions.
-8. Patch the game engine to use significantly less CPU time when idle by using a method similar to [smac-cpu-fix](https://github.com/vinceho/smac-cpu-fix/).
-Normally the game uses 100% of CPU time which can be be a problem on laptop devices.
+11. Patch the game engine to use significantly less CPU time when idle by using a method similar to [smac-cpu-fix](https://github.com/vinceho/smac-cpu-fix/).
+Normally the game uses 100% of CPU time which can be a problem on laptop devices.
-9. When capturing a base, Recycling Tanks and Recreation Commons are not always destroyed unlike previously.
+12. When capturing a base, Recycling Tanks and Recreation Commons are not always destroyed unlike previously.
 They are sometimes randomly destroyed like other facilities (facility_capture_fix).
-10. Patch any faction with negative research rating to start accumulating labs on the first turn.
-In vanilla rules each negative point results in an additional 5 turn delay before the faction starts accumulating labs, for example Believers had a 10 turn delay.
+13. Patch any faction with negative research rating to start accumulating labs on the first turn.
+In original rules each negative point results in an additional 5 turn delay before the faction starts accumulating labs, for example Believers had a 10 turn delay.
 Players on two lowest difficulty levels will also start accumulating labs immediately instead of 5 turns later (early_research_start).
-11. Fix faction graphics bug that appears when Alpha Centauri.ini has a different set of faction filenames than the loaded scenario file.
-The patch will make sure the correct graphics set is loaded when opening the scenario.
-This bug only happened with scenario files, while regular save games were unaffected.
-12. Patch the game to use the Command Center maintenance cost that is set in alphax.txt.
+14. Patch the game to use the Command Center maintenance cost that is set in alphax.txt.
 Normally the game would ignore this value and make the cost dependent on faction's best reactor value which is inconsistent with the other settings for facilities in alphax.txt.
-13. Sometimes the base window population row would display superdrones even though they would be suppressed by psych-related effects.
-The patch removes superdrone icons from the main population row and uses regular worker/drone/talent icons if applicable, so any drones should not be displayed there if they are suppressed by psych effects.
-To check the superdrone status, open the psych sub window.
-14. Fix visual bug where population icons in base window would randomly switch their type when clicking on them.
 15. Patch AIs to initiate much less diplomacy dialogs when the player captures their bases.
 Previously this happened at least once for every turn the AI loses any bases and would repeat the same dialog every time if the player didn't agree to the peace terms.
 The patch makes the initiation of dialog more dependent on random chance unless the AI would finally accept surrender terms.
 16. Patch genetic warfare probe team action to cause much less damage for any units defending the base.
-In vanilla game mechanics even one attack instantly inflicted almost 80% damage.
+In original game mechanics even one attack instantly inflicted almost 80% damage.
 In the patched version population loss mechanic is unaffected, but even multiple attacks should do substantially less damage for defender units.
 17. Patch terrain drawing engine to render more detailed tiles when zooming out from the default level instead of the blocky, less detailed versions.
 Main menu setup screen will update the planet preview on all resolutions.
 Interlude and credits backgrounds are scaled on all resolutions.
 Base window support tab will also render a zoomable terrain view that can be adjusted with the mousewheel (render_high_detail).
 18. Modify multiplayer setup screen to use average values for each of the random map generator settings, instead of the highest possible like previously.
 19. Fix potential crash when a game is loaded after using Edit Map > Generate/Remove Fungus > No Fungus.